Containerizing Rust Applications

 WORKDIR /build/src

-COPY --from=recipe /build/recipe.json /build/recipe.json
+COPY /build/recipe.json /build/recipe.json

 RUN cargo chef cook --tests --benches --examples --workspace --all-targets --all-features --recipe-path /build/recipe.json --release